Buying Marijuana Seeds in United States 20212021 Laws on Using, Possessing, Growing, and Buying Cannabis Seeds in USA.

 Since then, the movement by different states to medicalize marijuana has been welcomed by some people and criticized by others.
 However, cannabis – whether for medical or recreational purposes – still remains illegal on a federal level.

-With the Trump administration in charge of the White House and Justice Department and conservatives running both houses of Congress, cannabis laws are unlikely to change at the federal level anytime soon.
-It remains to be seen if the current elected officials will “evolve” on cannabis legalization as certain people, like former House Speaker John Boehner, have done.
+With the Trump administration in charge of the White House and Justice Department and conservatives running both houses of Congress, no progressive changes to cannabis laws have occurred at the federal level.
+It remains to be seen if any of the current elected officials will “evolve” on cannabis legalization as certain people, like former House Speaker John Boehner, have done.
 Boehner was strictly anti-cannabis when he was in office, but has since changed his mind and has joined the board of Acreage Holdings, a prominent marijuana firm.

 The Future of U.S. Laws on Cannabis & Cannabis Seeds